Willgunter/Youtube-Bot/README.md

         - (downloads fall guys video w/ best video quality (background audio is not necessary rn))
     - gh cs ports forward <remote-port>:<local-port> -c <codespace-name> (ports to local machine I think)

+TODO:
+    - next get video together
+        - remove background for cat
+            - make a new .png from shrinking cat and centering it at the bottom using ffmpeg commands
+        - then work backwards to add stuff in .character pub / sub callback function to create video
-TODO: (for self) eventually export setup / admin / other firebase stuff to utils
+    - do stuff for actual video content - might be pretty close to being done tho i forgot (for self) eventually export setup / admin / other firebase stuff to utils
 - also tailor gemini prompt + tailor properties and stuff (look bat at like 69 in createScript.js idk what that does)
 - or figure out how to put sources in description of video (using generationConfig from gemini api) (https://ai.google.dev/api/generate-content?_gl=1*3prpvu*_up*MQ..&gclid=CjwKCAjw1NK4BhAwEiwAVUHPUB06YslWhuNcHUGpG1kNYBUnoGh8LmaDMJEBoQ3TG48MmRPC0W5pFBoCWaoQAvD_BwE#v1beta.GenerationConfig) also useful commands are in variousstuff.js file